-We subsequently provide evidence in support of business owners' direct political preferences in employment decisions as a further important mechanism behind political assortative matching.
+In the second part of our analysis, we isolate employers' political discrimination in hiring as a relevant mechanism behind our findings.
 We do so in three ways.
-First, we conduct a field experiment akin to a correspondence audit study, which shows that owners rate significantly higher the resumes of copartisans relative to those of job seekers from opposing political parties.
-Second, we show that there is a sharp change in the political composition of the workforce when an owner switches party: we document a sudden increase in hiring probability for workers of the new party and a corresponding decrease for workers of the old party.
-To the extent that social networks that might overlap with political ones are not suddenly erased at the time of party change, this provides evidence that owners' direct political preferences play a relevant role.
-Third, we present results from an original survey of 891 business owners and 1003 workers, which we sampled directly from the administrative data to be representative along several individual and firm dimensions: both business owners and workers believe that employers' direct preferences for hiring copartisans are the primary drivers of our findings.
+First, we leverage the richness of our administrative micro-data to conduct a battery of empirical tests that are consistent with key predictions of a discrimination mechanism.
+Second, we conduct a field experiment akin to a correspondence audit study, which shows that owners rate significantly higher the resumes of copartisans relative to those of job seekers from opposing political parties.
+Third, we present results from an original survey of 891 business owners and 1003 workers, which we sampled directly from the administrative data to be representative along several individual and firm dimensions: both business owners and workers believe that employers' direct preferences for hiring copartisans - rather than workers' preferences, overlapping political and social networks, or patronage - are the primary drivers of our findings.

-We conclude by providing evidence which suggests that political discrimination does not only affect the sorting of workers and firms, but has additional real economic consequences.
+We conclude by providing evidence that political discrimination does not only affect the sorting of workers and firms, but has additional real economic consequences.
 Copartisans are more likely to rise in the organizational hierarchy through promotions, and they enjoy a substantial wage premium, even within the same layer of the organizational hierarchy, despite being less qualified relative to their co-workers.
 Finally, we show that firms displaying stronger degrees of political assortative matching grow less than comparable firms.
 While only suggestive, these results are in line with the key theoretical predictions of models of "taste-based" discrimination in the workplace.

 In [7], we consider how political preferences affect individuals' matching to firms.
-A natural question is how, once an individual is employed, her individual's ideological views interact with her firm's interests.
-In What Drives Corporate Elites Campaign Contribution Behavior?
-(Review of Economics and Statistics, forthcoming) [6] I analyze how an individual's ideological views interact with her role within private organizations to shape an important aspect of individuals' participation in the political process: the decision to contribute to political campaigns.
+A natural question is how, once an individual is employed, her individual's ideological views interact with her firm's interest.
+A second paper of mine What Drives Corporate Elites Campaign Contribution Behavior?
+(Review of Economics and Statistics, forthcoming) [6] analyzes how an individual's ideological views interact with her role within private organizations to shape an important aspect of individuals' participation in the political process: the decision to contribute to political campaigns.
 The bulk of the existing literature in economics and political science focus on donations from corporations, showing that they donate in ways that are consistent with an attempt to influence and seek access to relevant legislators.5 However, the overwhelming majority of campaign donations in the United States - 78 percent of the money raised by 2018 candidates to the U.S. Congress - come from individual donors.
-The previous literature has typically considered individuals' contributions as motivated by personal ideological motives, rather than by strategic considerations.6 However, a large share of U.S. campaign donations come from corporate leaders, who, besides having personal ideological preferences, have also large direct stakes in the policymaking process, and may thus use their donations as a tool of corporate political influence on behalf of their companies.
-In [6], I provide systematic empirical evidence that this influence-seeking motive plays a significant role in U.S. corporate leaders' choices of personal campaign donations to U.S Members of Congress (MCs)
+The previous literature has typically considered individuals' contributions as motivated by personal ideological motives, rather than by strategic considerations.
+However, a large share of U.S. campaign donations come from corporate leaders, who, besides having personal ideological preferences, have also large direct stakes in the policymaking process, and may thus use their donations as a tool of corporate political influence on behalf of their companies.
+In [6], I provide systematic empirical evidence that this influence-seeking motive plays a significant role in U.S. corporate leaders' choices of personal campaign donations to U.S Members of Congress (MCs).